ClimateImpactLab/energy-code-release-2020/0_make_dataset/coded_issues/README.md

 * `geo_change`: = 1 if the issue indicates a geographic definition change
 * `fiscal_year`: = 1 if the issue indicates data is not recordered on a Jan.-Dec. calendar year
 * `ex_ex`: = 1 if the issue is classified as “extrapolation” and the issue description indicates that the data was exclusively estimated.
-In other words, the only data source is estimation.
+In other words, the only data source is imputation. (*Appendix* I.2)

 Please note, there are some instances where `flag_drop` and `grey` are used to drop data with issues classified outside of the definitions specified above.
 Please reference [cleaned_coded_issues.csv](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/blob/master/0_make_dataset/coded_issues/cleaned_coded_issues.csv) for examples of these exceptions.